 So what does ‘Vintage’ mean outside of the wine category?

-By Vintage we usually mean an old item, which carries certain nostalgic value, and potentially is of high quality.
-Vintage normally means something that is at least 20 years old, but not more than a 100, as then it would be classified as antique.
+We usually mean an old item, which carries certain nostalgic value, and potentially is of high quality.
+It normally means something that is at least 20 years old, but not more than a 100, as then it would be classified as antique.

 Vintage and retro are sometimes used interchangeably, however there is a real difference between meanings of these two words.
 ‘Retro’ means something patterned after an old style; it doesn’t have to be old, or from particular era, but it resembles, or imitates trends and tendencies of recent past.

-Thanks to vintage and retro being a vital ingredient of contemporary furniture and the decor market, anyone can be taken on a journey to a not so distant past, immerse in a spirit of a particular era and bring some of this experience into their everyday life, by introducing vintage or retro objects into their surroundings.
+Thanks to vintage and retro being a vital ingredient of contemporary furniture and the decor market, anyone can be taken on a journey to a not so distant past, immerse in a spirit of a particular era and bring some of this experience into their everyday life, by introducing such objects into their surroundings.